Credit Card Processing Refunds: Is Your Processor Stealing Your Money?

 - Interchange Charges & Credits

 - Bundled Pricing Allows Processors to Easily Intercept Refunds

 - Pass Through Pricing: Patching the Leak

 Interchange Charges & Credits

 Visa and MasterCard use interchange fees to determine how much you pay an issuing bank each time you accept a credit or debit card transaction.
-Interchange is also used to determine how much money you get back when a customer returns the product she purchased.
+Interchange is also used to determine how much money you get back on your processing fees when a customer returns the product she purchased.

 You should be able see the evidence of fees being returned in the form of interchange credits on your monthly credit card processing statement.
 Interchange credits will look similar to the way they're shown on this sample taken from a business we recently helped here at CardFellow.

 Bundled Pricing Allows Processors to Easily Intercept Refunds

 If you're not receiving credits, your processor may be using a bundled pricing scheme, and your statement probably looks something like the one below.

-This is a sample statement from another business that we helped here at CardFellow.
+This is a sample statement from another business that we helped.
 Before finding CardFellow, this business's processor was using bundled pricing, and as you can see, there's very little detail on the statement.

-On a bundled pricing model the processor essentially pays interchange fees on behalf of the businesses they service.
-They then charge those same businesses ambiguous qualified, mid-qualified and non-qualified rates.
-In effect, bundled pricing positions the processor between interchange and the businesses they serve.
+On a bundled pricing model the processor essentially pays interchange fees on behalf of the business.
+However, they then charge the ambiguous qualified, mid-qualified, and non-qualified rates.
+In effect, bundled pricing positions the processor between interchange and the businesses they serve, giving them power over your money.

-Interestingly enough, this position also makes it possible for a processor to intercept interchange credits.
+Interestingly, this position also makes it possible for a processor to intercept interchange credits rather than passing them along to you.
 The illustration below shows you the flow of interchange charges and credits.

 Pass Through Pricing: Patching the Refund Leak

-The processor sits on the sidelines and makes money by charging a low, fixed percentage and transaction fee instead of general qualified, mid-qualified and non-qualified rates.
+The processor sits on the sidelines and makes money by charging a low, fixed percentage and transaction fee instead of general qualified, mid-qualified and non-qualified rates which bundle everything together.

 The following illustration shows you how interchange pass-through functions.
 As you can see, the processor isn't sitting in the middle of everything manipulating fees and intercepting credits.